PaulHancock/MWA-fast-image-transients/README.md

 - `chian.tmpl` (calname->CALNAME/calid->CALID)
   - run cotter (always)
   - if calname is set then create a calibration solution from this data and stop
-  - if calid is set then apply the calibration solution from calid and then image
+  - if calid is set then apply the calibration solution from calid and then create an image (see `obs_image.sh`)

 If dependency is not passed or has fewer than 4 digits then it is ingored.
 That means that you can pass `0` for the dependency and it is ignored.